awsdocs/aws-transfer-user-guide/doc_source/monitoring.md

-# Monitoring server usage<a name="monitoring"></a>
+# Monitoring Transfer Family usage<a name="monitoring"></a>

 You can monitor activity in your server using Amazon CloudWatch and AWS CloudTrail\.
 For further analysis, you can also record server activity as readable, near real\-time metrics\.
+To view metrics that are specific to Transfer Family servers that have the AS2 protocol enabled, see [Monitoring AS2 usage](as2-monitoring.md)\.

 **Topics**
 + [Enable AWS CloudTrail logging](#monitoring-enable-cloudtrail)